Taste of Appledore- NEW Program!

 Culinary Experiences with Guest Chefs Evan Mallett & Sam Hayward

-Two of New England’s most celebrated chefs, who have deep ties to Appledore and the Shoals Marine Lab, will guide you through the edible treasures of Appledore.
-Engage in cooking demonstrations, island inspired tastings, and discussions on sustainable food sourcing shaped by the Gulf of Maine’s unique ecosystem.
+Two of New England’s most celebrated chefs, who have deep ties to Appledore and the Shoals Marine Lab, Evan Mallett (Black Trumpet—Portsmouth, NH) and Sam Hayward (Fore Street—Portland, ME) will guide you through the edible treasures of Appledore.
+Engage in cooking demonstrations, island inspired tastings, and discussions on sustainable food sourcing shaped by the Gulf of Maine’ unique ecosystem.
+Menus planned and inspired by our chefs will be served buffet style in our ocean view dining hall.

 Bird Banding Station Demonstration with Dr. Sara Morris